 If you want to join a camp that is already full or if you register after a camp has reached capacity, you will be placed on a waitlist.
 When a spot opens, we will offer it to waitlisted applicants in the order their applications were received.
 If we have a long waitlist for a camp early in the registration period, we may add a second session.

-Extended care is available 4-5:30 pm for all full-day and afternoon camps.
-Extended care costs $12 per day if requested at the time of camp registration.
+Mid-winter and spring camps: Aftercare is available 4-5:30 pm for all full-day and afternoon camps.
+Aftercare costs $15 per day if requested at the time of camp registration.
 The cost increases to $30 per day for requests made after camp registration is submitted.
 Discounts do not apply.
-Day-of extended care registration is not available.
+Day-of aftercare registration is not available.